eri-b/bubblesort/README.md

-## bubblesort
+Bubble Sort

-Bubble sort algo using Ruby
+Bubble sort algo using Ruby methods and blocks

+Eric and Marcos